 First Texas layoffs and new building

-A few weeks ago someone on my Facebook friends list was saying how they and several other were laid off from First Texas.
-For those who might not know, first Texas is made up of Fisher, Teknetics, Bounty Hunter and night owl optics that I know of for sure and possibly other products.
+A few weeks ago someone on in the metal detecting community was saying how they and several other were laid off from First Texas.
+For those who might not know, first Texas is made up of Fisher, Teknetics, Bounty Hunter and Night Owl Optics that I know of for sure and possibly other products.

 You can’t help but feel for the people who were laid off, especially this close to Christmas but what really upset me was just a few days after hearing the news I seen a post on Teknetics Facebook page that said “We are moving into our brand-new facility here in El Paso, Texas and we decided to celebrate with a blow-out moving sale!”
 When I read the “brand-new facility” part I have to admit, I was upset.